-Our Board meets quarterly for regularly scheduled meetings and also holds regularly scheduled meetings to conduct strategic planning and to review and approve our business plan.
+Our Board holds regularly scheduled quarterly meetings and a regularly scheduled strategic planning session.
 In addition, the Board holds special meetings as and when necessary.
-Our full Board held eight regularly scheduled meetings and fifteen special meetings during 2019.
-Our non-management directors meet in executive session at the conclusion of each regularly scheduled Board meeting and frequently meet in executive session following special meetings of the Board.
-Each director participated in at least 75% of the meetings of the Board and the committees on which he or she served during 2019.
-Herbert Wender, non-executive Chairman of the Board, presides over all meetings of the Board, including meetings of the independent members of the Board.
-Our policy is that all of our director nominees are expected to attend our annual meeting and all of our director nominees who were serving as directors last year attended the 2019 annual meeting.

-As discussed below under "-Director Independence," all of our directors, except our Chief Executive Officer, Mr. Thornberry, satisfy the requirements for independent directors under the NYSE listing standards and SEC rules.

-The current composition of the Board's standing committees is as follows:
+Our full Board held five regularly scheduled meetings and five special meetings during 2021.
+Our independent directors meet in executive session at the conclusion of each regularly scheduled Board meeting and frequently meet in executive session following special meetings of the Board.
+Each director participated in at least 75% of the meetings of the Board and the committees on which the director served during 2021.
+Our Non-executive Chairman of the Board presides over all meetings of the Board, including executive sessions of the independent members of the Board.
+Our policy is that all of our director nominees are expected to attend our annual meeting and all of our director nominees who were serving as directors last year attended the 2021 annual meeting.
+As discussed below under "Director Independence," all of our directors, except our Chief Executive Officer, Mr. Thornberry, satisfy the requirements for independent directors under the NYSE listing standards and SEC rules.
+The current composition of the Board's standing committees is as follows.

-DIRECTOR NAME AUDIT COMMITTEE COMPENSATION & HUMAN CAPITAL MANAGEMENT COMMITTEE CREDIT MANAGEMENT COMMITTEE FINANCE & INVESTMENT COMMITTEE GOVERNANCE COMMITTEE

-David C. Carney (1) Chair (3) ✓ ✓
+Director Name Audit Committee (1) Compensation & Human Capital Management Committee (1) Finance & Investment Committee (1) Governance Committee (1) Risk Committee

-Brad L. Conner (2)
+Brad L. Conner ✓ ✓ Chair

-Howard B. Culang ✓ Chair ✓

-Debra Hess (1) ✓ ✓
+Debra Hess (2) Chair ✓

-Lisa W. Hess ✓ Chair ✓
+Lisa W. Hess ✓ ✓ ✓

+Brian D. Montgomery ✓ ✓ ✓

-Lisa Mumford (2)
+Lisa Mumford (2) ✓ Chair

-Gaetano Muzio Chair ✓ ✓
+Gaetano J. Muzio Chair ✓

-Gregory V. Serio ✓ ✓ Chair
+Gregory V. Serio ✓ ✓ ✓

-Noel J. Spiegel (1) 1 ✓ ✓
+Noel J. Spiegel ✓ Chair